Let’s explore the Mercury Mariner’s history and uncover which years stand out and which ones to steer clear of.

 The Worst Years: 2008, 2009, 2010

 Now, for the years that might make you wince: 2008, 2009, and 2010.
-These models had some significant issues, especially when it came to steering and powertrain reliability.
+These models had some major issues, especially when it came to steering and powertrain dependability.

 The 2008 Mariner?
 It wrestled with: